byjg/php-mailwrapper/README.md

 The YOUR_API_KEY and YOUR_DOMAIN are defined at Mailgun Control Panel.

+The Region of the endpoint can be configured by query parameter "region" (example: mailgun://api-key@mg.domain.cz?region=eu)

+Valid values are: us and eu.

 ### Sendmail Specifics

 The connection url for the Sendmail is: